 Colitis can cause your dog to have loose stools that contain mucus as well as blood.
 Your vet may treat your dog’s colitis by ordering a day or two of fasting followed by a change in diet.
 They may also recommend increasing fiber in your dog’s diet through supplements.
 In some cases, your vet will prescribe anti-inflammatory drugs to treat the condition.
 Dogs with colitis have an excellent prognosis, although you will have to continuously watch what they eat.

 Dogs can suffer from anal sac disease.
-This occurs when their anal sacs clog up and cause such serious dryness that they cannot poop normally.
-You may notice them scooting across the floor, emitting an awful odor, biting their behinds and straining to poop.
+This occurs when their anal sacs clog up and cause such serious dryness that they cannot defecate normally.
+You may notice them scooting across the floor, emitting an awful odor, biting their behinds and straining to defecate.
 Straining can cause bleeding.
 Fortunately, this unpleasant problem is easy to treat.
 Your or your vet can “express” the glands by gently squeezing them.
 This action should cure the digestive issue.

 Intestinal parasites can really harm your pet, causing them to lose weight and develop poor overall health.
 Hookworms, tapeworms, and whipworms are just a few of the parasites that can make your pet ill.
 In many cases, you will be able to spot the worms in your dog’s stool when you spot the blood.
 Your vet will prescribe medications to rid your dog of these worms.
 They will also recommend preventative treatments to you so this problem doesn’t happen again.